max-hill/virus-project/readme.md

-1. Setup: Run the code
+1. Setup: From `virus-project/` run the code

 `
 mkdir analysis/netrax/experiment-H